CloudContactAI/docs/docs/Client Management/12-how-to-provision-a-new-client.md

 ---
-title: 1.2 How to Provision a New Client
+title: How to Provision a New Client
-excerpt: ''
+excerpt: >-
+  Creating a client within CloudContactAI is easy.
+You will be prompted to assign a new phone number to the client.
 deprecated: false
 hidden: false
 metadata: